nikki-experiments/dev-setup/README.md

 Check the git version again to see if it installed correctly.
 Running `$ which git` should output `/usr/bin/git`.

 Add basic git configurations that will be added to your `.gitconfig` file.
-You can also add aliases to your config file similar to the ones I use in the example file.
-(TODO: add example file)
+You can also add aliases to your config file similar to the ones I use in this [.gitignore example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitconfig.md).

     $ git config --global user.name "Your Name Here"
     $ git config --global user.email "your_email@youremail.com"